Galileo88/Galileos-Planet-Pack/README.md

 * Sigma Dimensions does not play nice with KSCSwitcher AND KSC++.
 I recommend you remove KSC++ when using Sigma Dimensions

+* Any Decal Stickers parts with stock flags set in them revert to GPP flags on launch or on reload within the SPH/VAB.